 Fuel Pressure Control Solenoid

 The stock ECU controls a solenoid to deny vacuum to the fuel pressure regulator and increase fuel pressure during warm starts.
 We found after testing the engine turned over just fine with properly adjusted cranking, afterstart, and warmup settings and not using the solenoid.
 We used PA0 as the input to the boost control circuit and output to 4M for this as the ‘Relay 1’ and ‘Relay 2’ circuits had already been used by the VRIS system.
 We could have used WLED to drive this solenoid directly but decided to leave it open for the possible future application of a wasted spark distributorless ignition system.
 The boost control circuit can double as an overkill relay control circuit if needed.
 You can configure the solenoid activation in TunerStudio from the ‘Extended > Output Ports Settings’ Menu.
-More information on configuration can be found in the MS2/Extra Documentation here.

 This vehicle does have a variable TPS.
 You should calibrate it properly from TunerStudio in the ‘Tools’ menu.
 Choose ‘Calibrate TPS’.

 Make sure the engine is off, and the key is on.